nethe-GitHub/select_default_GPU/README.md

 # select_default_GPU

-### Download and run the batch file "select_default_GPU.bat".
+Download and run the batch file "select_default_GPU.bat".

 Follow the instructions and choose your desired GPU.

 New bat files will be created.
-They can be run directly, or called in other automated procedures.
+They can be ran directly, or called in other automated procedures.

 ### Example: